estivensal7/final-project-e/README.md

 * **Yensey Murillo** - *front-end* - [Yenseydm](https://github.com/yenseydm)

 See also the list of [contributors](https://github.com/mbarnetttx/FinalProject/graphs/contributors) who participated in this project.
+We had to recreate our project which caused us to lose our commits can be viewed here.

 ## Acknowledgments